adamatan/cfp-submissions/think-functions.md

 ---

 # Description
-This session describes how an entire real-time app can be built out of functions and still be responsive and cost-efficient.
-We will present and architectural overview of the app, and how can we split it into services.
+This session demonstrates how a real-time app can be built soley out of functions while remaining responsive and cost-effective.
+We present a architecture overview of the app, and walk through the process of splitting it into individual services.

 Now, *code*!
-We will write an entire service - the ride service, responsible for hailing a car in real time - in functions, and describe how we can express concurrent invocations of functions - ranging from simple parallel execution, to applying numerical and logical operators on cloud functions.
+We write an entire service - the ridesharing service, responsible for hailing a car in real time - in functions, and describe how we can express concurrent invocations of such functions - ranging from simple parallel execution, to applying numerical and logical operators on cloud functions.

 To conclude, we will analyze cost and performance considerations and the limitations of current platforms.

 # Is it practical?
 _Yes_.
-While not each and every operator presented on stage is available on every FaaS platform, most of them can be applied using third-party libraries.
+While not each and every operator presented on stage is available on all FaaS platforms, most of them can be applied using third-party libraries.

 # Is it technical?
 _Yes_.
-While we do discuss performance and cost, most of the session is about code with concurrent invocations of remote functions.
+While we do discuss performance and cost, most of the session is code centric, discussing the implications of concurrent invocations to remote functions.

 # Topics covered